Resolution-scale relativistic formulation of non-differentiable mechanics: Scale covariant time-differential operator

 with $f'(t)=f_+'(t)=f_-'(t)$ remaining single valued as long as the function is differentiable in $t$.
 If, on the contrary, the function is continuous but non-differentiable in $t$, then $f'(t)$ is no longer uniquely defined as $f_+'(t)\neq f_-'(t)$.
 Furthermore, if the function is non-differentiable in a dense set of points (a set is said dense if any neighborhood of any point not in the set contains at least one point in the set) , then, taking the limit $\delta t\to 0^+$ becomes impossible in practice as the outcome fluctuates indefinitely with a diverging amplitude as the limit is approached (see Figure \ref{fractcrv}).
 We then have to refrain from taking the limit and consider a resolution-scale dependent function $f(t,\delta t)$, which is a {\it smoothed out version} of the original function $f(t)$.
 This then leads to defining a double-valued and explicitly resolution-scale dependent differential:

-With this in mind, we can consider the displacement of a point of position ${\bf x}(t)$ along a non-differentiable path with the following representation with two terms:
+With this in mind, we can consider the displacement of a point of position ${\bf q}(t)$ along a non-differentiable path with the following representation with two terms:

-The first term proceeds from a {\it usual velocities} ${\bf v}_\pm$ before and after time $t$, and depends on the scale of inspection (see Figure \ref{fractcrv}).
+The first term proceeds from {\it usual velocities} ${\bf v}_\pm$ before and after time $t$, and depends on the scale of inspection $|\delta t|$ (see Figure \ref{fractcrv}).
 By {\it usual velocity} we mean a finite displacement $\delta{\bf x}$ divided by the time $\delta t$ it takes to complete it.
 The displacement $\delta{\bf x}$ or the time $\delta t$ correspond to the resolution-scale with which the path is inspected to yield a specific representation.

-On the contrary, ${\bf b}_\pm(t)$ represents the residual, possibly a stochastic process, to be revealed by finer observations.
+On the contrary, ${d\bf b}_\pm(t)$ represents the residual, possibly a stochastic process, to be revealed by finer observations.
 There is an infinite number of paths whose inspection at a finite resolution $\delta t$ yield the same representation.
 They differ from each other only by their respective $d{\bf b}_\pm$.
-Consequently, the expectation value of $d{\bf b}_\pm$ over this ensemble must cancel $\langle {\bf b}_\pm\rangle=0$.
-Indeed, the non cancelation of this expectation value would betray some knowledge about the path inspected with a resolution finer than actually considered.
-We will shortly come back to the statistical properties of ${\bf b}_\pm(t)$ as they determine how the path representation is affected by a change in resolution-scale.
-Indeed, the {\it usual velocity} at a given resolution $\delta t$ can be seen as deriving from the residual ${\bf b}_\pm(t)$ in the representation of the same path inspected at a coarser resolution.
-It is worth stressing that this representation of the path with two terms is a formalization of the usual way we deal with trajectories: the details smaller than some assumed resolution-scale are disregarded or smoothed out.
-In the same line of ideas, one could come up with an infinite number of alternative resolution-scale specific representations of the path, each corresponding to a different smoothing out of details smaller than the inspection scale.
-They should all be equivalent up to the considered resolution-scale and, while we do not provide any formal proof of this, different representations are not expected to affect the subsequent developments.
-The step being taken here can be regarded as the promotion of the resolution-scale to be one of the relative characteristics of reference frames, at the same level as position, orientation and motion in a way which constitutes the essence of the Scale Relativity approach\cite{nottale1993,nottale2011}.
+Consequently, the expectation value of $d{\bf b}_\pm$ over this ensemble must cancel $\langle {d\bf b}_\pm\rangle=0$.
+Indeed, the non-cancelation of this expectation value would betray some knowledge about the path inspected with a resolution finer than actually considered.
+We will shortly come back to the statistical properties of ${d\bf b}_\pm(t)$ as they determine how the path representation is affected by a change in resolution-scale.
+Indeed, the {\it usual velocity} at a given resolution $\delta t$ can be seen as deriving from the residual ${d\bf b}_\pm(t)$ in the representation of the same path inspected at a coarser resolution.